Terms Conditions and Regulations 2022-2023 Academic Year

 CONTRACT TRANSFER OF OBLIGATION

-If a student who is enrolled at the Hazleton campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
-The student who transfers the obligation of the HFS Contract will be charged a $100 administrative fee applied to the student’s LionPATH account once the Transfer of Obligation has been processed.
+If a student who is enrolled and attending the Hazleton campus has accepted the HFS Contract and is interested in cancelling the HFS Contract, they may transfer the obligation of the HFS Contract to another eligible student by processing an HFS Contract Transfer of Obligation through the Housing and Food Services Office within the identified timeframe and according to the following conditions.
+The student who transfers the obligation of the HFS Contract will have a $100 administrative fee applied to the student's LionPATH account once the Transfer of Obligation has been processed.

 - The Housing and Food Services Office will provide the time period for when HFS Contract Transfer of Obligations can be performed.
 Once the deadline has passed, requests may not be submitted.
 In the case where there are limited vacancies, the option of the HFS Contract Transfer of Obligation may be suspended prior to the deadline without advance notice.

 - The student wishing to cancel the HFS Contract is responsible for locating an eligible replacement student.

 - The replacement student accepting the HFS Contract Transfer of Obligation must be in good standing with the University.

 - The replacement student cannot have already signed an HFS Contract for the same contract period.

 - The replacement student must acknowledge that they understand that the HFS Contract offer may be for a different space.
 The replacement student may not receive the transferring student's HFS Contract type or room assignment.
 The replacement student will have the ability to add their name to a Waitlist for other housing options.

 - The replacement student must accept the HFS Contract through eLiving.
 If the semester has already begun when the transfer is completed, room and board charges will be prorated for both students as necessary.